-- OPTIONAL: String to hang the house instead of the third box
+- Optional: String to hang the house instead of the third box and paper towel roll.

-- OPTIONAL: Paint
+- Optional: Paint

 - Take the second box and cut it to form the walls.
 We let Kaitlyn draw the size of the hole she wanted for her bird house and then cut that out as well.

 - Tape the roof to the second box.
 Depending on how big the hole is you may be able to reach in and tape it from the inside.

 - Tape the paper towel roll to the bottom of the bird house.

 - Cut a small 'X' in the lid of the third box about the same size as the paper towel roll.

-- OPTIONAL: You could use string to hang the house as an alternative to the stand.
+- Optional: You could use string to hang the house as an alternative to the stand.

-- OPTIONAL: Paint the bird house and stand.
+- Optional: Paint the bird house and stand.